 Australia Economic Outlook

-Australia Economic GrowthEconomic growth is likely to pick up next year despite potential political instability, buoyed by loose monetary policy, a rebalancing towards non-mining sectors and a stronger external sector, with the latter thanks in part to greater LNG exports.
-However, slow wage growth and high household debt will continue to drag on growth.
-FocusEconomics panelists expect GDP to expand 2.7% in 2018, unchanged from last month’s forecast, and 2.6% in 2019.
+Australia Economic GrowthEconomic growth should pick up this year, boosted by loose monetary policy, a rebalancing towards non-mining sectors and stronger LNG exports as new projects come onstream.
+Slow wage growth and high levels of household debt will, however, continue to weigh on growth.
+FocusEconomics panelists expect GDP to expand 2.8% in 2018, up 0.1 percentage points from last month’s forecast, and 2.7% in 2019.

 Australia Economy Data